-Frillen, aka Excalipurr, is a Rammus specialist, who peaked in Diamond II EUW and as rank 18 Rammus world.
+Frillen (EUW), aka Excalipurr (EUNE), is a Rammus specialist, who peaked in Diamond II and as rank 18 Rammus world.
 Join Frillen's discord if you have questions or feedback!

-Frillen teaches piano for a living – check out his piano tutorials - and he is the proud owner of the King Rammus skin, awarded for playing in the closed beta in 2009.
+Frillen teaches piano for a living (check out some lessons or request one here) and he is the proud owner of the King Rammus skin, awarded for playing in the closed beta in 2009.
 Frillen uploads gameplay on his YouTube.

-Frillen hit gold elo in Season 1.
+Frillen hit Gold in Season 1.
 Back then Gold players would occasionally be matched with pros playing Ashe mid starting with Boots of Speed + 3x Health Potions.
-Then he got overly interested in alcohol and women and was casually hard-stuck in gold-ish for 7 seasons.
+Then Frillen got overly interested in alcohol and women and was casually hard-stuck in gold-ish for 7 seasons.